-This is a multi dimensional food and beverage service opportunity working across all areas of the Café and Catering department including the Museum Cafés, Catering (private and public), and the Glass Pavilion Coffee Shop at the Toledo Museum of Art campus.
+This is a multi dimensional food and beverage service opportunity working across all areas of the Café and Catering department including the Museum Cafés, Catering (private and public), and the Glass Pavilion Coffee Shop.
 Primary responsibility is to ensure that the food service operation enhances the quality of the Museum’s visitor experience, provide efficient and friendly customer service, and consistently present a professional approach to overall food and beverage service operations.

-Part-time, varied hours & shifts.
-Gallery Guards support the primary function of the Protective Services Department to protect visitors, staff, the collection and the physical facility by patrolling their assigned posts and remaining alert to possible problems.
-As highly visible members of the Museum Staff, they treat visitors with consideration and tact, assisting with way finding and providing general information.
+The Gallery Guard protects visitors, staff, the collection, and the physical facility by patrolling their assigned posts and remaining alert at all times to potential issues and problems.
+As a highly visible member of the Museum staff, the Gallery Guard provides excellent customer service by treating visitors with respect, consideration and tact while providing general information and guidance.

 Produce high-quality, appropriate designs for Museum departments to enhance the visitor experience.
 Manage a variety of internal and external clients to develop designs that meet time, budget, and logistical constraints.
 Think creatively to produce new ideas and approaches to achieve Museum goals.
 Work well with multiple deadlines and internal and external service providers.
 Work collaboratively with staff and embrace accountability.
 Maintain an organized work environment and schedule to aid in management of a large variety of projects.